evans398/voice_seq/README.md

 # voice_seq

 This is a Max for Live device that allows you to route incoming MIDI notes to 10 different voices according to 6 algorithms.
+This device is born out of a system that I originally built for a live multi-organ performance and later expanded for a performance at +RAIN festival in Barcelona.
+This system incorportated a MIDI instrument performance, Markov Model, rhythm generator, and voice sequencer.
+The Markov Model was trained in real-time by the MIDI performance.
+The rhythm generator was conditioned in real-time by the same performance and generated an acompanying rhythm.
+This generated rhythm would trigger the Markov model to send a note out.
+Essentially, we were assigning pitch to a generated rhythmic accompaniment condition by a performer.
+Finally, these generated notes were sent to the voice sequencer and assigned to different output instruments.
+The +RAIN performance included a spatial audio component via a custom Spat patch developed according to the venue's sound system.
+A NIME paper for the multi-organ performance can be found here: https://nime2025.org/proceedings/55.html

 ## Set-up